MusicDin/kubitect/docs/examples/full-example.md

 # [!]
 Note that the connection to the remote hosts supports only
 #     passwordless login (using only SSH keyfile).
 #
-# The host can be marked also as default, which means that if an instance
+# The host can also be marked as default, i.e. if no specific host is
-# (in "cluster.nodes" section) does not have a particular host specified,
+# specified for an instance (in the cluster.nodes section), it will be
-# it will be installed on a default host.
-If none of the hosts are marked
+# installed on a default host.
+If none of the hosts is marked as default,
-# as default, the first one in the list is used as the default host.
+# the first one in the list is used as default host.
 #
 hosts:
   - name: localhost # (3)
     default: true # (4)